stanbaek/ece387/_sources/Labs/Lab1_Linux.md

 ### Using Filesystem

-To master Linux, it's crucial to understand the filesystem and become comfortable with the Terminal (or shell).
+To master Linux, it’s crucial to understand the filesystem and become comfortable with the Terminal (or shell).
 While the command line may feel intimidating at first, regular practice will make it second nature.

 1. **View Directory Contents**: Enter `ls` to see the contents of the current directory.
 You'll see directories like Desktop, Documents, and Downloads.
 Color coding helps identify types: directories are blue, files are white, executable files are bright green, and archived files are red.
 For now, just note that directories are blue and files are white.